Biocomputing-Teaching/Protein-and-Genetic-Engineering/README.md

 conda config --add channels https://USERNAME:PASSWORD@conda.graylab.jhu.edu
 ```

 Please, be sure you replace the uppercase words USERNAME and PASSWORD in the above command for the ones you got from the PyRosetta licensing.
-After that install PyRosetta with Conda:
+After that, install PyRosetta with Conda:

 ```
 conda install pyrosetta